 This weeks’ AHE blog showcases a new tool to assess risk of bias in RCTs, whether and how is the applied literature meta-analysing RCT and non-RCT data, and a cost-effectiveness of shorter treatment durations for hepatitis C.

 Every Monday our authors provide a round-up of some of the most recently published peer reviewed articles from the field.
-We don’t cover everything, or even what’s most important – just a few papers that… Read More »Sam Watson’s journal round-up for 6th May 2019
+We don’t cover everything, or even what’s most important – just a few papers that have interested the author.
+Visit… Read More »Sam Watson’s journal round-up for 6th May 2019

 Social scientists, especially economists, are concerned with causal inference: understanding whether and how an event causes a certain effect.
-Typically, we subscribe to the view that causal relations are reducible to sets of counterfactuals, and… Read More »Transformative treatments: a big methodological challenge for health economics
+Typically, we subscribe to the view that causal relations are reducible to sets of counterfactuals, and we use ever more sophisticated… Read More »Transformative treatments: a big methodological challenge for health economics